Evert-R/milestone-one/README.md

 ### Existing Features
 - Long scrollable page with snapping to the sections
 - Sticky top menu, wich makes it 'feel' like multiple pages
+- Menu will only use icons for an intuitive design
+- Icons will have an alternative for visual impaired people
+- Icons in the upper right corner of the sections to instantly center them on the screen
+- Icon on the bottom to scroll all the way back up
+- mouse hover tooltips for icons
+- Smooth scrolling when you use the menu, so you see the whole page go by
+- Static pictures below the sections for a nice scrolling effect
+- fully responsive design
+- Always visible social media links at the left on wider screens
+- The album cover on the frontpage will allways be visible behind the other transparent sections
+- Info section with a short introduction
+- Stream section with an embedded soundcloud playlist
+- Download section for the MP3/Flac version of the record
+- Cover-art section to showcase the album-art
+- Releasepartysection with an embedded youtube video of the releaseparty

 ### Features Left to Implement
-- fix icons for the visual-impaired
-- Icons in the upper right corner of the sections to make that section cover the screen
-- On larger screens there are social links (icons) allways visible on the left
+- Animated sticker on the frontpage
-- Embedded soundcloud playlist to stream the music digitally
-- Download section for the individual tracks as MP3 or FLAC
-- Image carroussel to showcase the cover art-work
+- Option to switch to the dutch language.
-- Embedded Youtube player with the releaseparty video
-- switch long arrow for short arrows left and right
+- full screen art carousel in new tab

 ### Optional features
 - animate the sticker on the front cover